Error Mitigation Thresholds in Noisy Random Quantum Circuits: Mean-field theory

-\emph{Mean-field theory.---}In deriving a mean-field theory, it is convenient to turn to a more analytically tractable model formulated in continuous time rather than as a discrete circuit.
-The noise and antinoise are now captured through a Lindblad master equation \cite{Sun21}
+To develop some basic intuition for the threshold behavior in discrete circuits, we now consider a simple mean-field theory of the transition formulated in continuous time.
+In this approach, the noise and antinoise terms are captured through a Lindblad master equation \cite{Sun21}

 where $H(t)$ is a time-dependent Hamiltonian that sets the unitary evolution, $\gamma_i$ is the random noise rate on site $i$, and $\gamma_a$ is the antinoise rate.
+We see that antinoise simply acts as a negative decay rate in the master equation.
+In this formulation it is particularly clear that setting $\gamma_a = \gamma_j$ for all $j$ will completely remove the effects of noise.

-The noise rate $\gamma_i =\gamma_{1/2}$ is drawn randomly with probability $p/1-p$.
-The zero mean-field condition becomes $\gamma_a = \bar{\gamma} \equiv p\,\gamma_1 +(1-p)\,\gamma_2$.
-We take the random unitary dynamics to be given by an all-to-all coupled Brownian circuit model in which the $J_{ij\mu\nu}(t)$ are drawn from a white-noise Gaussian random process with variance parameters \cite{Lashkari2013,Jian22}
+We focus on the disordered case, however, where the noise rates are not known perfectly to the antinoise.
+In particular, $\gamma_i =\gamma_{1(2)}$ is drawn randomly with probability $p$ and $1-p$, respectively.
+The noise is canceled on average by setting $\gamma_a = \bar{\gamma} \equiv p\,\gamma_1 +(1-p)\,\gamma_2$.
+We take the unitary evolution to be given by an all-to-all coupled Brownian circuit model in which the $J_{ij\mu\nu}(t)$ are drawn from a white-noise Gaussian random process with variance parameters \cite{Lashkari2013,Jian22}